goadesign/goa.design/content/extend/plugins.md

 execute the DSL.

 Now that we have a DSL and that it creates definitions the next step is to actually use them to produce outputs.
-Enters generators.
+Enter generators.

 ## Generators

 Generators consume the DSL output (the definitions) and produce artifacts from it.
-What a generator produce is entirely up to you.
+What a generator produces is entirely up to you.
 Generators can be written for new DSLs or existing DSLs.

 ### Implementing a Generator